kota7/combiter/README.md

 -   `icomb(n, k)` goes through all combinations of `k` integers out of 1 to `n`.
 -   `isubset(n)` goes through all subsets of integers 1 to `n`.

 The iterators do not store all possible values inside the object.
 Instead, they compute the next or previous element on spot.
-This implementation would be more memory efficient with a large `n`, since the number of possible cases grows exponentially or faster for these combinatrics operations.
+This implementation would be more memory efficient with a large `n`, since the number of possible cases grows exponentially or even faster for these Combinatorics operations.

 Examples
 --------